Welcome to the Auntie Collective

 Daniel Hunter from Choose Democracy has a great way of thinking about the different roles we can play in building a better future.
 We can help protect vulnerable people and groups; we can defend civic institutions like schools or departments of public health; we can disrupt unjust policies and disobey unjust laws; and/or we can envision and help to build sustainable alternatives.
 All of these roles are necessary and important, and they often overlap.

-Here at The Auntie Bulletin, though, we’re all in on envisioning and building alternatives.
+Here at The Auntie Bulletin, we’re all in on envisioning and building alternatives.
 In dominant, mainstream, capitalist societies, Aunties are marginal, rarely-acknowledged figures.
 But I think we may be carrying the keys to a better world.
 Those of us who choose to love and build kinship ties with kids who aren’t our own are modeling what it means to build the beloved community.
 We’re showing the way toward a collectivist future.

 About Lisa